jaehyungPark/Computer_Vision_PA/PA1/README.md

 ## Output
 The script generates the following outputs for each object:

+- Light Direction: Saved as light_dir.npy.
-- Normal Map: Saved as normal_map.png under both ls (least squares) and rpca (RPCA) directories.
+- Normal Map: Saved as normal_map.png under both ls and rpca directories.
-- Albedo Map: Saved as albedo.png under both ls and rpca directories.
+- Albedo Map: Saved as albedo_map.png under both ls and rpca directories.
-- Unknown Image: Saved as unknown_image.png for reference.
+- Unknown Image: Saved as unknown_image.png.
 - Relit Image: Saved as relit_image.png.
-- MSE Value: A text file (mse.txt) containing the mean squared error between the unknown image and the relit image.
+- MSE Value: Saved as mse.txt.

 All outputs are saved in the output/ directory.